 Select a video type in the sidebar.

-Container terminals operate on a 24/7 basis, so the demand for availability is exceptionally high.
+Container terminals operate on a 24/7 basis, so the demand for availability is exceptionally high (read more about container terminal planning).
 In addition, container terminals are inherently associated with a potential safety risk, with vehicles and heavy equipment operating close and under time constraints.
 Collisions are not only dangerous but also associated with high damage claims.

 As the terminal is obligated to keep the cargo under their care in the same good order and condition in which it was in upon receiving, they are aware of the potential costs inflicted by damaged goods.
 Damaged containers are unseaworthy and must be repaired, and damaged goods must be replaced or paid for.

 As we all strive for a safe workplace and environment.
 We apply rules, standards, and processes to improve and establish a safety culture to raise awareness and eliminate sources of incidents.

 Unfortunately, many container terminals still suffer from damaged containers and assets.
 It makes it worse when the damage is unreported – sometimes, there are dangerous situations with a lucky end, most of the time.
 Eventually, it will disrupt container terminal operations because unreported damages will materialise when you least expect them: A machine's sudden breakdown, an unseaworthy container, a broken power cable to a reefer – incidents of potentially significant effects for the operations planner and the ship's schedule.